holoviz/panel/doc/tutorials/basic/size.md

 pn.panel(text, width=300).servable()
 ```

-Explicitly setting both width and height will force the resulting display to scroll to ensure that it is not cut off:
+Explicitly setting both `width` and `height` will force the display to scroll:

 ```{pyodide}
 import panel as pn